-- A daily breakfast and after school club are available for pupils. - A robust positive behaviour policy is consistently implemented which includes a clear, staged approach to rewards and consequences. - The school council meets regularly to discuss a range of issues relating to school management. - The school also participates in events such as the anti-bullying, mental health day and e-safety weeks. - 1:1 adult support may be given for pupils with complex needs within the learning environment or during transition times and to support personal care. - A pupil voice questionnaire may be carried out to gain an understanding of a pupil's perceptions and views. - Trusted adults are used to check in with pupils to enable them to discuss any worries. - Individual behaviour plans are also constructed to maximise opportunities for de-escalation as well as steps for how to respond when supporting pupils. - Staff are informed via teaching/support staff meetings and whole staff briefings of specific, individual needs to ensure there is a consistency of approach, e.g. for risk reduction plans. - Themed assemblies are used to address topics such as personal safety, online safety, anti-bullying, disability, peer pressure, friendships and ASD. - Please also see our current policies available either on the school's website or upon request: - Safeguarding and Child Protection - Accessibility plan - Equalities statement and objectives - Supporting pupils with medical conditions - Children with health needs who cannot attend school
+- The school council meets regularly to discuss a range of issues relating to school management. - The school also participates in events such as the anti-bullying, mental health day and e-safety weeks. - 1:1 adult support may be given for pupils with complex needs within the learning environment or during transition times and to support personal care. - A pupil voice questionnaire may be carried out to gain an understanding of a pupil's perceptions and views. - Trusted adults are used to check in with pupils to enable them to discuss any worries. - Individual behaviour plans are also constructed to maximise opportunities for de-escalation as well as steps for how to respond when supporting pupils. - Staff are informed via teaching/support staff meetings and whole staff briefings of specific, individual needs to ensure there is a consistency of approach, e.g. for risk reduction plans. - Themed assemblies are used to address topics such as personal safety, online safety, anti-bullying, disability, peer pressure, friendships and ASD. - Please also see our current policies available either on the school's website or upon request: - Safeguarding and Child Protection - Accessibility plan - Equalities statement and objectives - Supporting pupils with medical conditions - Children with health needs who cannot attend school

-6 What specialist services does the school use to support pupils and their families?
+What specialist services does the school use to support pupils and their families?
 (SEND CoP 6.79 bullet 13)

 - As part of the cycle of SEN support assess, plan, do, review (ADPR) we will consider whether we need to involve other services to make sure a pupil's specific needs are met.

 - Parents or carers will be asked to give their consent for other external specialists to work with their children.

 - Specialists from a range of support services might be working with a pupil on a regular basis, over a set period of time, e.g. weekly for one term.

 - The school has developed positive links with a number of external agencies in order to support pupils with SEND:

 - School Nurse

 - Educational Psychology Service

 - Speech and Language Therapy Service

 - Communication, Language and Learning Support Service

 - Behaviour and Attendance Support Service

 - Child and Adolescent Mental Health Service

 - Children's Integrated Therapy Service

 - English as an additional language (EAL)Service

 - Virtual College (Looked After Children)

 - Social Services

 - External providers e.g. YMCA Dialogue Counselling Service.

-- The designated teachers for looked after children are Mathieu Verniol, Jenna Tucker and Ashley Curcio. - Their responsibilities include: - The management of additional needs plans (ANPs)/ Personal Education Plans (PEPS), attendance at CLA review meetings to discuss educational progress and targets. - Regular liaison with The Virtual School, social workers, foster carers/parents where appropriate, relevant adults in the school community, review of behaviour logs. - The designated safeguarding lead coordinates risk reduction planning for safeguarding issues, attends core group meetings and multi-agency strategy meetings. - Please also see the link to local offer pages on council and health services www.eastsussex.gov.uk/localoffer
+- The designated teachers for looked after children are Mattieu Verniol, Jenna Tucker and Nicky Channon.

+- Their responsibilities include:

+- ☐ The management of additional needs plans (ANPs)/ Personal Education Plans (PEPS), attendance at CLA review meetings to discuss educational progress and targets. - ☐ Regular liaison with The Virtual School, social workers, foster carers/parents where appropriate, relevant adults in the school community, review of behaviour logs. - The designated safeguarding lead coordinates risk reduction planning for safeguarding issues, attends core group meetings and multi-agency strategy meetings. - Please also see the link to local offer pages on council and health services www.eastsussex.gov.uk/localoffer

-17 Where can I get information, advice and support?
-(SEND CoP 6.81 re local offer, Children and Families Act regulation 51, schedule 1 (11) re advice)
+Where can I get information, advice and support?

+17 (SEND CoP 6.81 re local offer, Children and Families Act regulation 51, schedule 1 (11) - re advice)